maxkeppeler/maxkeppeler/README.md

 ## Hi there 👋 I am Max!

 I'm a passionate Android Developer in my free time!<br />
-Usually I'm spending most of my free time to develop on my Android apps.
+Usually I spend most of my free time to work my Android apps.
 I intend to open source some more components of my apps, as I did with the library sheets, in the future.
-I also love photography and travelling - let's hope things are back to normal again, sooner or later.
+I also love photography and travelling!

 - 🌐 Visit my [website](https://maxkeppeler.com/).
 - 🐦 Me on [Twitter](https://twitter.com/MaxKeppeler).